junekomeiji/apue.3e/README.md

 `else
   LDCMD=$(CC) -shared -o libapue_db.so.1 -L$(ROOT)/lib -lapue -lc db.o`

+to remedy the error:\
+`/usr/bin/ld: Error: unable to disambiguate: -dylib (did you mean --dylib ?)`

-I'm not sure why my computer keep spitting out that there's disambiguity with the argument of -dylib, and the only other piece of documentation seems to be a Chinese BBS for the Beijing University of Posts and Telecommunications which requires me to sign in for an account.
+I'm not sure why my computer keep spitting out this error there's disambiguity with the argument of -dylib, and the only other piece of documentation seems to be a Chinese BBS for the Beijing University of Posts and Telecommunications which requires me to sign in for an account.
 Not wanting to do that, I simply removed